RomeoLB/rlb-Bacon-srt-plugin-project/README.md

 <img width="983" alt="image" src="https://github.com/user-attachments/assets/bfcf3a07-a1a1-49b6-a240-4b2620ea2d65">

 To load the relevant .srt file for the state “JeffH_ISE2018_EN”, there should be a .srt subtitle file named “JeffH_ISE2018_EN.srt” added to the presentation as an auxiliary file.
-For the state “JeffH_ISE2018_FR” there should also be a .srt subtitle file named “JeffH_ISE2018_FR.srt” also loaded as an auxiliary.
-New .srt subitle files can be added via "Presentation Settings" > "Support Content" > "Files" > "+"
+For the state “JeffH_ISE2018_FR” there should also be a .srt subtitle file named “JeffH_ISE2018_FR.srt” also loaded as an auxiliary file.
+New .srt subtitle files can be added via "Presentation Settings" > "Support Content" > "Files" > "+"

 <img width="390" alt="image" src="https://github.com/user-attachments/assets/ce092d8c-c4a5-4615-bf1e-bfe8b33a9238">